english-blog/english-blog.github.io/_posts/2012-09-26-building-the-perfect-physique-tip-4-weight-loss-with-mind-movies.md

 ### A gift for you

 I spent couple of weeks to create two mind movies (for men and women) to help achieve the perfect health.
 I did not concentrate too much on the weight loss, but on the perfect health (staying positive).
 There are costly software available from the creator Ryan on his [official website](http://www.mindmovies.com/).
 However, I used [Picasa 3.0](http://picasa.google.com/) to create these movies for free.
 I can tell you how to do it yourself in the next blog probably.
-If you have good internet connection, you can watch these movies either on my blog or on youtube.
-If you dont, I suggest you to download the movie to your computer (google to figure out how)
+If you have good internet connection, you can watch these movies either on my blog or on YouTube.
+If you don't, I suggest you to download the movie to your computer (google to figure out how)

 [Perfect Health for Women](http://www.youtube.com/watch?v=lBq9XSCy6TQ)